node-red/node-red.github.io/docs/creating-nodes/examples.md

 ---
-layout: docs
+layout: docs-creating-nodes
-toc: creating-nodes-toc.html
+toc: toc-creating-nodes.html
 title: Adding examples
+slug: examples
 ---

 A packaged node can provide simple example flows that demonstrate how it can be used.

-They will appear under the <code>Menu - Import</code> dialogue, in the <code>Examples</code>
+They will appear under the Examples section of the library import menu.
-section.

 Ideally they should be short, have a comment node to describe the functionality, and not use any other 3rd party nodes that need to be installed.